24 Mar Algorithmic Trading Software Reviews – Tradestation vs Multicharts vs NinjaTrader

 - C# programming difficulty again comes down to your coding ability; those experienced will find the learning curve easier.
 However, with NinjaTrader 7 there was a lack of online guides and web material which has been improved considerably with NinjaTrader 8.

 - NinjaTrader takes longer to learn and requires a lot of knowledge seeking from multiple sources.
+Ninja Trader itself provides free trading platform training webinars, education videos and media rich Help Guide.
+However, NinjaTrader platform webinars are available only for registered users.

 It will take time learning any of these platforms, for us we just found it easier with Mulithcharts.